VenbrinoDevelopers/pubmind/README.md

 Dependencies: meta, state_notifier
 Dev Dependencies: test, mockito

-Would you like to install this package?
+AI > Would you like to install this package?
 ```

 ### Example 4: Comparing Packages